-The Meadows at Green Hills Manor in Shillington, PA is dedicated to memory care.
-It offers a safe, secure and supportive environment for people with Alzheimer’s and other forms of dementia.
+Memory Care at The Heritage of Green Hills (formerly Green Hills Manor) in Shillington, PA is dedicated to offering a safe, secure and supportive environment for people with Alzheimer’s and other forms of dementia.

 Residents benefit from expert, compassionate care in cheerful, comfortable surroundings.
 Staff are specially trained to manage the unique needs of each resident.

 We believe there’s a clear connection between the head and heart, and we use one to reach the other.
 We apply insights from each resident’s life story to develop an activity program for each resident.
 Activities are designed to promote physical and emotional well-being, and maintain a sense of independence, satisfaction, dignity and quality of life.
 We focus on each resident’s remaining abilities and celebrate their successes.